-iPhone 12 tips and tricks: 14 cool iOS 14 things to try
+Apple iPhone 12 tips and tricks: 14 cool things to try

 Launch the camera app and then if you're holding it vertically, swipe up on the camera shooting modes row.
 If you're holding it horizontally, swipe left.
 Now you'll get a whole new set of controls, which changes depending on the shooting mode you're in.

-If you’re in the regular stills mode you’ll see a night mode option, live photos, photo aspect ratio and exposure as well as flash.
-To change exposure, for instance, just tap on the little plus/minus sign and then slide the slider on-screen until it’s exposed the way you want.
+If you're in the regular stills mode you'll see a night mode option (depending on your iPhone model), live photos, photo aspect ratio and exposure as well as flash.
+To change exposure, for instance, just tap on the little plus/minus sign and then slide the slider on-screen until it's exposed the way you want.

 If you want to quickly launch the phone's inbuilt QR code scanning feature, just swipe down from the top right of the screen to launch Control Centre.
 Here you can find the small QR code button.
 Tap on that, and you can quickly scan a code.

-You can use your volume up button to take a burst photo.
-Just head to Settings > Camera and then toggle on the ‘Use Volume Up for Burst’ option and when you hold the volume up button down in the photo mode, it’ll automatically shoot a burst of photos.
+You can use your volume-up button to take a burst photo.
+Just head to Settings > Camera and then toggle on the 'Use Volume Up for Burst' option and when you hold the volume up button down in the photo mode, it'll automatically shoot a burst of photos.